Program Accreditation

 What Happens Next?

-At this point, the IMA accreditation team will review your program materials against the scoring guide found in the RFA (see RFA Appendix B, page 11) to determine a score of 0 – 95.
+The IMA accreditation team will review your program materials according to the scoring guide found in the RFA to determine Gold or Silver status and establish whether individual interviews are merited.

 The IMA Board of Directors issues the accreditation status and confers all benefits described in the RFA.